kwart/presentations/josef_cacek_cv.md

 *Principal Quality Assurance Engineer (2015 - 2017)*
 *Senior Quality Assurance Engineer (2012 - 2015)*

-* Testing security components in JBoss Enterprise Application Platform (EAP); mainly focused on WildFly Elytron project and its integration to the application server
+* Testing security components in the JBoss Enterprise Application Platform (EAP), mainly focused on the WildFly Elytron project and its integration into the application server
 * Developing tests for certifications of JBoss EAP in containers and clouds;
 * Responsible for Common Criteria Certification testing of the JBoss EAP.